Skip to main content

 The Language of Hormones

-To fully appreciate how a can intervene, one must first understand the nature of the messengers themselves.
+To fully appreciate how a wellness program can intervene, one must first understand the nature of the messengers themselves.
 Hormones are specialized molecules designed to bind to specific receptors on target cells, much like a key fits into a lock.
 Once a hormone binds to its receptor, it initiates a specific action inside the cell.

 Testosterone, for example, binds to androgen receptors in muscle cells to stimulate protein synthesis, leading to muscle growth and repair.
 Estrogen binds to receptors in bone cells to help maintain bone density.
 The sensitivity and number of these receptors are just as important as the level of the hormone itself.